jwerak/nextgen_ansible_advanced_homework/README.md

 Some commands used to create Ansible Tower objects will only create resources, but won't update them.

 Recommendation is to migrate to modules from *ansible.tower* collection.

+### split setup-workstation role

+*setup-workstation* role is responsible for many unrelated tasks.
+Split the role to several smaller roles.